Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 }
 ```

-* Create Asset Icon if needed (Optional)
+### Step 2 - create asset icon (optional)

-Provide the Asset with an image / avatar, making it visually appealing to the API consumer.
-The following script queries the created resources on disk using `jq` and stores the result in the environment variables.
+Provide the asset with an image / avatar, making it visually appealing to the API consumer.

+This script queries the created resources on disk using `jq` and stores the result in the environment variables.
 It will based64 encode the content of a .png file and store this in an environment variable called `encodedAssetImage`.
-It will query the API Server for the Asset resource and update the responding JSON with the values from the environment variables.
-Finally, it pushes the updates json content back to the API Server so that the Asset has an image attached.
+It will query the API Server for the asset resource and update the responding JSON with the values from the environment variables.
+Finally, it pushes the updated json content back to the API Server so that the asset has an image attached.

 ```bash
 #!/bin/bash